Sylm7/odin-recipes/README.md

 The Odin Project Recipe Assignment

-    A simple webpage project made with HTML during The Odin Project recipe assingment.
+    A simple webpage project made with HTML and CSS during The Odin Project recipe assingment.

 The Odin Project
     https://www.theodinproject.com/